 “I don’t think fame changes you, I think it exaggerates, it just puts fuel on whatever little fire you have smoldering.
 So if you’re insecure, you’re going to get more insecure.
 Being aware of that I tried to setup my career in a very specific way, where I led with my flaws.”

 What I love about her, aside from her desire to truly live an authentic life, is that she embraces her imperfections—much the way I try to.

 She talks about her art, and how she uses it to establish a relatable story:

 “I never tried to use art as propaganda—to make myself seem more perfect than I was.
 These are my downfalls, and these are my dreams—I’m a real human.
 And that gave me room to grow, and change, and adapt in realtime, and it also allowed me to sort of have this dialogue with my fans online and through the Internet of talking about it all.”

-More and more often, I meet amazing creative entrepreneurs (designers, developers, writers, photographers, and marketers of all stripes) who feel like they’ve hit a wall, and they’re not sure where to turn.
+Lately, it feels like I am meeting amazing creative entrepreneurs (designers, developers, writers, photographers, and marketers) who feel like they’ve hit a wall, and they’re not sure where to turn.

 I am trying to suggest, and help you build, a different approach.
 I want to help you craft or expand your honest, real brand, and grow your online business by sharing what I know, and what has worked for me.